All Episodes

 But why do the ovaries shut down?

-However, a Canadian researcher says that women go into menopause because of men.
+However, a Canadian researcher says that women go into menopause because of men and because of competition.

 He says the result is that genes favoring menopause got passed down to the generations so that now it's a normal part of the female genetic blueprint.